zachdao/ricebay/README.md

 docker run --rm -it -e POSTGRES_PASSWORD=postgrespwd -e POSTGRES_USER=postgres -e POSTGRES_DB=ricebay -d -p 5432:5432 postgres
 ```

-Don't have Docker?
-Don't worry it is easy install! [https://docs.docker.com/desktop/install/windows-install/](https://docs.docker.com/desktop/install/windows-install/) (there is a Mac install as well).

-Docker is a [container](https://www.docker.com/resources/what-container/) runtime.
-Docker is built to run on Linux, Docker Desktop is a VM that will run what you need to run Docker so you can run it on Windows or MacOS.

 #### Natively

 Running PostgreSQL natively for development isn't recommended, running it in Docker is much easier.
 Please do that.
 But.... if you don't like yourself, these links will get you started.